 Many brilliant women are disconnected from their own desires because they’ve deployed all of their energy achieving at the office, raising picture perfect children and taking care of everything in the world but themselves.
 How do I know?
 Because I myself fell culprit to the seduction of “having it all”.
-I was smart, educated, motivated and too stubborn to give in so why should I settle for anything less?
+I was smart, educated, motivated and too stubborn to ask for help.
 I knew I was in trouble when I found it hard to remember the last time I acted silly or the laughed so hard I peed a little.
 For the life of me I could not recall what it felt like to be content.

 When had I disconnected from joy?
 From my happiness?